 Plusnet Mobile has a number of things going for it, starting with the fact that it’s owned by BT, which also owns EE.
-That means it uses EE’s infrastructure, which is a good thing as EE has more 4G coverage than rivals and even some 5G coverage – though Plusnet itself doesn’t yet offer 5G.
+That means it uses EE’s infrastructure, which is a good thing as EE has more 4G coverage than rivals and lots of 5G coverage too – though Plusnet itself doesn’t yet offer 5G.

-Beyond that, Plusnet Mobile looks to stand out primarily by being cheap, with its standard 4G tariffs starting at just £7.50 per month, and special offers regularly pushing prices even lower.
+Beyond that, Plusnet Mobile looks to stand out primarily by being cheap, with its standard 4G tariffs starting at £8 per month, and special offers sometimes pushing prices lower.

 There are other pros and cons to Plusnet Mobile though, so we’ve put the network through a full review.
 Read on for a complete look at it.